szabgab/rust.code-maven.com/slides/rust/advanced-functions.md

 ## Exercise: Implement function to repeate a string
 {id: exercise-repeate-string}

-* Implement a function that receives a string and an integer number and returns the string repeated N times:
+* Implement a function that receives a reference to a string and an integer number and returns the string repeated N times:

 ```
-repeate("abc_", 3)  returns abc_abc_abc_
+repeat("abc_", 3)  returns abc_abc_abc_
 ```

 Make sure we can accept any integer.